 By law, all domestic and commercial buildings in the UK available to buy or rent must have an Energy Performance Certificate (EPC).
-Most properties in the UK are graded as D or E. However, there are a few exceptions to the general rules outlined above.
-You will not require an EPC if you can demonstrate that the building is exempt, this includes:
+However, there are a few exceptions to the general rules outlined above.
+You will not require an EPC if you can demonstrate that the building is exempt.

 - Listed buildings that cannot have upgrades like double glazing